The Ultimate London Shopping Guide

 Shopping in Shoreditch is a unique experience, as this district is home to lots of little boutiques, second-hand shops, and local arts and crafts.
 There are four things about this place that make it a must-do shopping location: the Boxpark pop-up stores, the little shops stretching from Old Street to the lower section of Brick Lane, the markets and vintage shops on Brick Lane, not to mention Old Spitalfields Market and the countless boutiques in the immediate vicinity.

 This district is mentioned here for one reason only: Harrods.
 No London shopping expedition would be complete without a trip to this London department store.
 It’s worth a visit even if you don’t want to buy anything.
-While you’re in the area, you can also wander round the fabulous Harvey Nichols store.
+While you’re in the area, you can also wander in the fabulous Harvey Nichols store.
 Knightsbridge is the perfect place to shop in bad weather.

 There are over 300 stores on Oxford Street offering an incredible range of goods, which is why this is one of the most famous and most important shopping miles in London.
 Among the stores to be found here are & Other Stories, Top Shop, Omega, Zara, New Balance, Adidas, Coast, H&M, KIKO Milano, and Nike – to name just a few!